cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/connection/follow/set-follow-relationship.md

 });
 ```

+- `appId` - Your application id, can be any string less than 128 characters.
 - `namespace` - Your applciation name.
 - `env` - (optional) Env decides the endpoints.
 Now we have `staging` and `production`.
 (The default value is `Env.Production`).
 - `provider` - The corresponding provider of the given chain.